nhaTahn/image-similarity-api/README.md

 ## Features
 - `/compare` endpoint accepts two image uploads and returns a similarity score, model name, and device.
-- Simple web UI at `/` for drag-and-drop uploads, similarity mode selection, model selection, and live results.
+- Simple web UI at `/` for drag-and-drop uploads, similarity mode selection (semantic/strict/hybrid/feature), model selection, and live results.
+- Feature matching visualization endpoint `/match` (ORB/SIFT) for match map previews.
 - Automatic device choice: CUDA on Windows (when available), MPS on Apple Silicon macOS, otherwise CPU.
 - Dockerfile for containerized runs on macOS and Windows.
 - Minimal test client in `tests/test_api.py` that crafts sample images and hits the API.